 - Regardless of the funding source or business purpose, when allowable, expenditures for alcoholic beverages must be charged to object code 79050 (government unallowable charges) or 90290 (government unallowable chargeback).

-- Under no circumstances may alcoholic beverages be charged to federally funded grants or contracts, either directly or indirectly.
+a.
+Under no circumstances may alcoholic beverages be charged to federally funded grants or contracts, either directly